chrisbautista/boxerjs/README.md

 ## Limitations

-Let's limit our solution.
+Let's add restrictions.
 Limitations produces more creative ideas than freedom.
 So for these problem I want the solution to be:

-* A jQuery plugin
+* a jQuery plugin
 * proof-of-concept include images and thumbnails - each are named as "image.jpg" and "image_thumb.jpg"
 * does not know anything about the images - size or compression.
 * anchors are optional, but for semantic purposes and accessibility, thumbnails are wrapped in anchor tags with a corresponding href to the target URL.